 Test Studio supports logging.
-The logs are stored in a plain text file.
-This feature is turned off by default and you will need to manually turn it on.
+The logs are stored in a plain text file in the "Logs" folder in the product's installation folder, by default in "C:\Program Files (x86)\Progress\Test Studio\Logs".
+This feature is initially turned off and you will need to manually turn it on.
 Please note that this log monitors "application" events.
 The log will not be of much value in troubleshooting true automation problems (e.g. the test doesn't press the button in my Login page).

 You might be asked by the Telerik Support team to provide an application log for a particular problem.
 The best practice here would be to clear the log (if not empty to begin with) and enable it.
 After this, trigger the problematic behavior and subsequently send the log.

 1. Click on the Help drop down in the upper right corner and Enable the logging.

 2. This will turn on logging.
 After you experience the issue, open the log by clicking the View Log button.

 3. This will turn on logging.
 After you experience the issue, open the log by clicking the View Log button.

 1. Click Status in the Test tab.

 2. Double click on the remote machine that you are interested in:

 3. The remote machine log related controls are placed on the right side of the window as shown on the next screenshot.
 Press on the Logging button to enable it.
 The View Log button will open the current log file at the current state.
 If click on Clear Log button - all previous messages will be deleted.